 What is beyond doubt, however, is that some attempts at exorcism have been ill-conceived and misused and at times have led to trauma for those who sought deliverance ministry.
 Sadly, it is an area in which ill-informed and naïve, perhaps well-meaning, people have caused considerable damage.

 Marcus was converted while a university student and joined a Pentecostal church.
 The validity of his conversion was called into question when he admitted to same-sex attraction.
 The youth worker pressured him to submit to an attempted exorcism to deliver him from a ‘spirit of homosexuality’.
 Needless to say, this was unsuccessful and Marcus continued unchanged in his sexual orientation, but with much guilt and shame.

+Sometimes a mental disorder is mistaken for possession,

 Sally heard voices.
 Auditory hallucinations were symptoms of her schizophrenia.
 She thought they were demonic and asked for an exorcism to give herself relief.
 Unfortunately, this reinforced her denial about the nature of the voices and her illness.